lmmentel/cookiecutter-mdbeamer/README.md

 # cookiecutter-mdbeamer

-This is a [cookicutter] template for a quickly and comfortably creating [beamer] presentations without all the tedious typing associated with [LaTeX].
+This is a [cookiecutter] template for a quickly and comfortably creating [beamer] presentations without all the tedious typing associated with [LaTeX].